ShalakZ/VAAS/README.md

-# VAAS - Vulnerability Assessment Automation System
+# VAAS - Vulnerability Auto Assignment System

 VAAS is an intelligent automation tool that automates the assignment of vulnerability assessment findings to the correct IT teams.
 It uses a hybrid approach combining **fuzzy matching**, **smart rule-based classification**, and a comprehensive **Knowledge Base** to ensure accurate, consistent team assignments.